GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 6. Hit **Enter**.

-## 1.3: Connect to the PostgreSQL Database by using psql in Cloud Shell
+## Exercise 3: Connect to the PostgreSQL Database by using psql in Cloud Shell

 There are a number of applications you can use to connect to your Azure Database for PostgreSQL server.
 Let's first use the psql command-line utility to illustrate how to connect to the server.
 You can use a web browser and Azure Cloud Shell as described here without the need to install any additional software.
 If you have the psql utility installed locally on your own machine, you can connect from there as well.